Vitamin Mis-Steps

 - Early Multiple Vitamins had lower vitamin dosages than today and the serving size was usually 6 tablets, 2 three times a day.

-- These formulas were nutritionally balanced to body functions and vitamin body usage.
+- These formulas were nutritionally balanced to body functions and vitamin body usage, not all the same amounts.

-- Plus, early multivitamins had natural food bases such as rice bran and the liver and yeast that also provided the B Vitamins instead of chemcial additives used today.
+- Plus, early multivitamins had natural food bases such as rice bran and the liver and yeast that also provided the B Vitamins instead of mainly chemcial additives used today.

 - As the vitamin dosages grew larger, time-release mechanisms were introduced to attempt to increase vitamin absorption by slowing down the release into the digestive system.
 This has now proven to be unwise for two reasons.
 1. Some tablets did not break down at all.
 2. This delayed breakdown hindered nutrient processing for absorption channels.